fhsal/fhs-hw2-bootstrap/README.md

 >I will continue to try and get the colors to change - didn't have time to figure that out and could change some of them but wasn't satisfied with the result.
 I mistakenly was working on next week's assignment rather than this one so ran out of time :)

+Image of GitHub repository:

+Image of "About" page: